 All of the birds that are permitted to reside at the Grizzly & Wolf Discovery Center have been determined, by veterinarians, to be non-releasable into the wild.
-Some of the birds have been hit by vehicles and are unable to fly or see well, while others have behavioral challenges that make it impossible for survival in the wild.
+Some of the birds have been hit by vehicles and are unable to fly or see well, others have behavioral challenges that make it impossible for survival in the wild.

 Acadia is a northern saw-whet owl.
 These little owls usually eat deer mice, but will also eat other rodents, sometimes insects and the occasional small bird.
 Averaging only 7″ to 8″ tall, a small bird like Acadia can often get two meals out of one mouse.

 She was removed from the wild when she was discovered near Bozeman, Montana lodged in a bike rack after being hit by a car.
 Now blind in one eye, she is unable to hunt and survive in the wild.
-Adopt Acadia.

-Twelve-year-old bald eagle Zack has a similar story to Josh.
+Bald eagle Zack has a similar story to Josh.
 He was found in the wild and brought to the Dakota Zoo with a severely dislocated wing.
 His wing was set back in place but has never been strong enough for him to fly.
 Although, the details of how Zack’s injury occurred are unclear, the majority of accidents and mortality of eagles is caused by humans.
 In some areas, large birds of prey like eagles, obtain their food by scavenging along roadsides which causes some to be injured by passing vehicles.
-Adopt Zach.

 When Lewis was a nestling he was brought to a rehabilitation center in Utah with fractures to some of his left wing bones.
 These bones had begun to heal out of place.
 As a result, Lewis’s wing does not work correctly and he cannot fly.
 Turkey vultures can easily be recognized in flight by the way they hold their wings.
 Their wings are held in an upward-pointing “V” shape, also known as a dihedral.
-Adopt Lewis.

 Luta is a female Red-tailed Hawk who was found in the wild with an injured leg when she was just a juvenile.
-During her rehabilitation she became imprinted on humans so she is no longer able to survive in the wild.
-Imprinted means that she identifies with humans rather than her own species.
-She came to the Center to help us educate the public about how important raptors are to the ecosystem.
-Red-tailed Hawks.
+During her rehabilitation she became imprinted on humans rendering her unable to survive in the wild.
+For Luta to become imprinted on a human means that she recognizes people as her “parents” or views all people as Red-tailed Hawks.